5400.5: Academic Credit for Expelled Students and Students Suspended for Ten School Days or More through Alternative Courses or Programs

 3. The District may adopt such other rules, regulations, or requirements it deems necessary to effectively administer this Rule.

-IV.
-Definitions.
+V. Definitions.

-A. "Alternative Schools, Classes, or Programs" shall mean that special category of schools, classes, or programs required by law to be provided exclusively for expelled students.
+A. "District Alternative Schools, Classes, or Programs" shall mean that special category of District schools, classes, or programs required by law to be provided exclusively for expelled students.

-B. "Learning Program" shall mean a general program or plan for all expelled students and students suspended for ten (10) school days or more, or an individualized program adapted from a generally offered program, or an individualized program developed by the school and/or designated staff member to assist an expelled student or a student suspended for ten (10) school days or more in achieving credit toward graduation.
+B. "Learning Program" shall mean a general District program or plan for all expelled students and students suspended for ten (10) school days or more, or an individualized program adapted from a generally offered District program, or an individualized program developed by the school and/or designated staff member to assist an expelled student or a student suspended for ten (10) school days or more in achieving District credit toward graduation.

 Date of Adoption